Cryp7ic/study/python/learning/automate_the_boring_stuff/README.md

 >>> cheese # The cheese variable refers to the same list.
 [0, 'Hello!', 2, 3, 4, 5]
 ```
- The code touched only the cheese list, but it seems that both the cheese and spam lists have changed

-lists in boxes aren’t exactly accurate, because list variables don’t actually contain lists—they contain referencesto lists.
 (These references will have ID numbers that Python uses inter-nally, but you can ignore them.)

 #### Identity and the id() Function
 We can use Python’s id() function to understand this.
 All values in Python have a unique identity that can be obtained with the id() function.